Mork-Ulnes uses Corten steel to protect Triple Barn residence in California from wildfires

-Weathering steel, concrete and glass were used to form this asymmetrical dwelling by Mork-Ulnes Architects that is nudged into a hillside overlooking a verdant, rolling valley in northern California's Sonoma County
+Weathering steel, concrete and glass were used to form this asymmetrical dwelling by Mork-Ulnes Architects that is nudged into a hillside overlooking a verdant, rolling valley in a wildfire-prone area in northern California's Sonoma County.

 Mork-Ulnes Architects – which has offices in San Francisco and Oslo – was charged with creating a home that not only met the clients' needs, but also responded to the threat of wildfire.